wp-plugins/nextgen-facebook/readme.txt

 = Custom Contacts =

-NGFB includes <a href="https://developers.google.com/structured-data/customize/social-profiles">author (Person) and publisher (Organization) social profiles markup in schema.org JSON-LD format for Google Search</a>.
+WPSSO includes <a href="https://developers.google.com/structured-data/customize/social-profiles">author (Person) and publisher (Organization) social profiles markup in schema.org JSON-LD format for Google Search</a>.
 The <em>Person</em> social profile markup includes the author's website URL, their profile image, and all listed contact URLs.
-The <em>Organization</em> social profile markup includes the website URL, the default image, and the Facebook / Google+ URLs.
+The <em>Organization</em> social profile markup includes the website URL, a corporate logo, a default image, and the Facebook / Google+ URLs.

 NGFB (Pro version) allows you to customize the field names, label, and add/remove the following contacts from the user profile page: